kubeflow/kubeflow/components/admission-webhook/README.md

    secret:
     secretName: gcp-secret
 ```
-1. Kubeflow components, which are in the charge of creating pods (e.g., notebook controller) add some of available PodPreset lables to the pods when required.
+1. Kubeflow components, which are in charge of creating pods (e.g., notebook controller) add some of available PodPreset labels to the pods when required.
 For Jupyter notebooks, for instance, Notebook UI asks users which PodPreset needs to be applied to the notebook pods (see [this issue](https://github.com/kubeflow/kubeflow/issues/2992)).
 Notebook-controller, then, adds the corresponding PodPreset labels to Notebook pods.

 1. [Admission webhook controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/)
-in generl, intercepts requests to the Kubernetes API server, and can modify and/or validate the requests.
+in general, intercepts requests to the Kubernetes API server, and can modify and/or validate the requests.
-Here the  admission webhook is impplemented to  modify pods based on the avalaible PodPresets.
+Here the  admission webhook is implemented to  modify pods based on the available PodPresets.
-When a pod creattion request is received, the admission webhook looks up the available PodPresets whcih match the pod's label.
+When a pod creation request is received, the admission webhook looks up the available PodPresets which match the pod's label.
-It, then, mutates the Pod spec according to PodPreset's spec.
+It then, mutates the Pod spec according to PodPreset's spec.
-For the above PodPreset, when a pod creation request comes which has the lable `add-gcp-secret:"true"', it appends the volume and volumeMounts
+For the above PodPreset, when a pod creation request comes which has the label `add-gcp-secret:"true"', it appends the volume and volumeMounts
 to the pod as described in the PodPreset spec.

 ## Webhook Configuration